Actyx/Actyx/web/developer.actyx.com/docs/landing_page.md

 On the Actyx platform your solutions run directly at the edge without the need for a centralized IT infrastructure.
 Every component in your process that you want to connect — be it a machine, a robot, a worker or an ERP system — receives an edge computer.
-The logic runs directly on these edge computers and communication happens in a peer-to-peer fashion.
+The logic runs directly on these edge devices and communication happens in a peer-to-peer fashion.
 This architectural decision enables us to provide a set of non-functional guarantees that are hard to achieve in a more centralized system; Solutions that run on the Actyx platform